-Choosing an industry in project management can seem overwhelming, particularly if you’re in a role that is facing uncertainty in these unprecedented times.
+Choosing an industry in project management can seem overwhelming, particularly if you’re in a role that is facing uncertainty as a result of the pandemic.
 Use this blog as a guide to find the ideal industry for you.

-It is the perfect time to grab hold of those exciting new project management reigns and get started on a new career adventure.
-Read on to find out how to make the change, stock up on solid career advice and start your journey.
+It is the perfect time to grab hold of the project management reigns and get started on a new career adventure.
+Read on to find out how to make the change, stock up on solid career advice, and start your journey.

 Which industries need project managers?

 In previous times, project managers were typically employed to deal with the delivery of larger, more specific projects.
 Organisations saw projects with large targets and big budgets as the most essential time to use project managers.

 This is no longer the case.
 Those same techniques are now being put in place to also help manage projects on a smaller scale.
 What does this mean?
 Project managers are not only needed in the construction and software industries.
 While these arenas still require certified PMs, the industry net has been cast much wider.